MIDS-scaling-up/v2/week01/hw/Readme.md

 NVPM VERB: PARAM EMC: ARG MAX_FREQ: PATH /sys/kernel/nvpmodel_emc_cap/emc_iso_cap: REAL_VAL: 1600000000 CONF_VAL: 1600000000
 ```
 ### Exploring the power modes of the Jetson
 The Jetson SoCs has a number of different power modes described in some detail here: [TX2](https://www.jetsonhacks.com/2017/03/25/nvpmodel-nvidia-jetson-tx2-development-kit/) or [Xavier](https://www.jetsonhacks.com/2018/10/07/nvpmodel-nvidia-jetson-agx-xavier-developer-kit/).
 The main idea is that the lowering clock speeds on the cpu and turning off cores saves energy; and the default power mode is a low energy mode.
 You need to switch to a higher power mode to use all cores and maximize the clock frequency.
+In the upper right corner of your desktop you will see a widget that should allow you to switch between power modes.
+This functionality is new in 4.2.1.
+Set your power mode to MAXN; this will enable all six cores and will maximize your clock frequency.
+This is ok when we use our Jetson as a small desktop computer.
+If you decide to use your Jetson as a robotic device and become worried about the power draw, you may want to lower this setting.

 ## 2. Docker
 Docker is a platform that allows you to create, deploy, and run applications in containers.
 The application and all its dependecies are packaged into one container that is easy to ship out and uses the same Linux kernel as the system it's running on, unlike a virtual machine.
 This makes it especially useful for compact platforms such as the Jetson.

-Jetpack 4.2.1 has Docker pre-installed.
+Jetpack 4.2.1 has Docker pre-installed, and for the first time, has an experimental nvidia-docker support.

 Let's test it to see if it can run containers.
 Since the Jetson doesn't have the image below yet, Docker will automatically pull it online from the official repository:
 ```